 4.2.14 The role of the Deputy Chairman of the ExPCC is to support the Chairman of the ExPCC and he shall act as Chairman of the ExPCC when the Chairman is unavailable.

+4.2.15 Meeting Participation

+All ExCBs must participate in all future meetings of the ExPCC

+If an ExCB does not participate in a meeting the Secretariat will remind them of the above policy

+If the ExCB misses a second meeting over a two-year period, a special surveillance assessment will be scheduled in addition to the normal surveillance and reassessment audits

+If the ExCB misses a third meeting over a three-year period they will be subject to an additional annual surveillance assessment (irrespective of their accreditation status) and these will continue until meeting participation resumes.

+To assist ExCBs to comply with the above policy, future meetings of the ExPCC will be convened at the same location as the annual IECEx ExMC meetings and in the same week or immediately before or after the ExMC meeting subject to meeting host capabilities

 Obtaining IECEx Certificates for Personnel

 The IECEx Certification of Personnel Competence Scheme provides the means for persons to obtain an IECEx Certificate of Personnel Competence (CoPC) or an IECEx Ex Facility Orientation Certificate (EFOC) that is intended to provide the international Ex community with confidence that such persons undertake work or provide services in accordance with the technical and quality system requirements of the IECEx Certification of Personnel Competence Scheme.
 The aim of the IECEx Certification of Personnel Competence Scheme is that IECEx Certified Personnel: